ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 will not work.
 The only way to make governments listen is for consituients to contact their MPs.
 If you do not get involved then the campaign will not have an affect.

 We need you to raise awareness with your local MP.
 They may be well versed on HMRC’s IR35 rhetoric, but they hold the key to securing

 change for the better.
 Here is how you can help ensure that they do so:

-- Write multiple letters to them
+- DO NOT: Write letters to your MP - they don't read them

-- Demonstrate to them that what HMRC plans is unfair on contractors, hirers and agencies and will have widespread negative repercussions for UK Plc.
+- DO: Demonstrate to them that what HMRC plans is unfair on contractors, hirers and agencies and will have widespread negative repercussions for UK Plc.

 To reiterate: We cannot do this on our own, and neither can any trade group.
 We can arm you with what you need, but you must be proactive to

 bring about change.
 That's how lobbying can be effective.